Mine2Map/.github/profile/README.md

 ### Key objectives
-1. Enhance researcher accessibility to organismal trait data currently largely trapped in scientific publications, grey literature, and grey datasets via text mining and natural language processing (NLP).
+1. Enhance accessibility to organismal trait data largely trapped in scientific publications, grey literature, and grey datasets through text mining and NLP approaches.
-2. Implement informatics solutions to exploit genomics data for delineating units that discriminate species or populations in a standardised manner.
+2. Develop informatics solutions to exploit genomics data for delineating units that discriminate species or populations in a standardised manner.
-3. Determine how taxonomic name stability across different taxa relates to discriminatory properties of species traits and genetics from Objectives 1 and 2.
+3. Investigate how taxonomic name stability across different taxa relates to discriminatory properties of species traits and genetics from Objectives 1 and 2.
-4. Accomplish enhanced specificity and informativeness of species distribution and richness models by integrating information from Objectives 1, 2, and 3.
+4. Enhance the specificity and informativeness of species distribution and richness models by integrating information from Objectives 1, 2, and 3.

 ### Team
-SIB Swiss Institute of Bioinformatics, Lausanne, Switzerland
+* SIB Swiss Institute of Bioinformatics, Lausanne, Switzerland

-Institute for Artificial Intelli Faculty of Informatics (IDSIA) Università della Svizzera Italiana, Lugano, Switzerland
+* Institute for Artificial Intelli Faculty of Informatics (IDSIA) Università della Svizzera Italiana, Lugano, Switzerland

-Plazi, Switzerland
+* Plazi, Switzerland

 ### Repositories
-This Github organisation contains repositories related to the work of the Min2Map project.
+This Github organisation contains repositories related to the Min2Map project.

 Main repositories are:
 * [grey-literature](https://github.com/Mine2Map/grey-literature)